danielchristianschroeter/vscode-git-tag-release-tracker/README.md

 - **CI/CD Integration**: Shows the build status of the latest tag directly in the status bar for both GitHub Actions and GitLab CI/CD.
 - **Manual Refresh**: Refresh the build status manually using the "Refresh Build Status" command.
 (This is needed because the status bar item is updated periodically, but not in response to all events.)

+**Note**: This extension only supports [Semantic Versioning](https://semver.org/) for tag management.
+Make sure your project follows the SemVer specification for optimal use of this extension.

 ### Screenshots

 <p align="center">